kern2011/Freenas-Quicksync/README.md

 `cp -a /usr/local/lib/dri/i965_drv_video.so /usr/local/share/plexmediaserver-plexpass/lib/dri/`

 - 11/29/19- There is also 1 more problem I'm having, after rebooting Freenas my Plex Jail can't see “dri” and “drm” but after I resart the jail everything works fine.

+- 12/1/19- Fixed a mistake in the "Testing" section.